18 Introduction to testing code for data science

 library(testthat)

-# tests to be added here
+# "expected use cases" tests to be added here

 })

-# tests to be added here
+# "edge cases" test to be added here

 })